isomerpages/sportsg-searado/_information-for-stakeholders/education/education-guidelines.md

 third_nav_title: Education
 ---
 Education Guidelines & Information outline current, accurate, practical information to help protect clean sport and ensure compliance with the World Anti-Doping Code.
 These documents ensure stakeholders have the information they need, so that they can abide by anti-doping rules and regulations.
+##### International Standard for Education (ISE)
+Education, as one prevention strategy highlighted in the Code, seeks to promote behaviour in line with the values of clean sport and to help prevent Athletes and other Persons from doping.
+<br> One key underpinning principles of the ISE is that an Athlete's first experience with anti-doping should be through Education rather than Doping Control.
+You can read more here: [ISE 2021](https://www.wada-ama.org/sites/default/files/resources/files/international_standard_ise_2021.pdf)
 ##### Education and Information Guidelines
 [The Guidelines](/files/information-for-stakeholders/educationguideline.pdf) support ADOs in the development, implementation, delivery, and evaluation of an effective core education programme within a broader anti-doping programme that also actively addresses deterrence and detection.
 Concrete examples are included to put concepts and principles into context.
 Worksheets and plans help with programme development.